MasterOfBinary/portfolio/README.md

 Vaughn Friesen's Portfolio
 ==========================

 Some of the programming work I've done in the past is available here.
-These are all projects I did by myself, in my spare time.
+These are mostly projects I did by myself, in my spare time.
+The exception is the Bubble Cursor project, which I developed with one teammate for a university project.

 Each project has a `README.md` file that describes the project, and most have source code.
 Binaries for Windows are in a `bin/` directory under the project directory.